Addressing the healthcare staffing shortage

 Poor work-life balance

 Being a healthcare professional is stressful.
-The hours are long and free time is scarce.
+The hours are long, and free time is scarce.
 Balancing time spent with patients and time spent with paperwork can be a struggle.

 For many doctors and nurses, working long hours is the norm.
 In fact, the average physician works about 16 hours longer per week than the average employee in the U.S. We can use average weekly work rates from the U.S. Bureau of Labor Statistics to compare how many hours physicians work each week compared to other positions prone to burnout.

-From the chart, we can see physicians are ranked second, working an average of 51 hours per week.
+From the chart, we can see physicians are ranked second, working an average of 50 hours per week.

 Working long hours each week can be physically, mentally, and emotionally draining.
-About 48% of physicians reported feeling burned out after working 51 – 60 hours a week.
+About 48% of physicians reported feeling burned out after working 50 – 60 hours a week.
 And this percentage rises even higher as the number of hours worked increases.
 As described earlier, this could result in more frequent medical errors, poor patient relationships and satisfaction, and a general lack of quality sleep.

 Insufficient salary

 Despite this, hospitals and health systems are spending more money to hire and retain healthcare workers.
 These facilities are increasing salaries, offering sign-on bonuses, and expanding benefits to lure in new workers.
-In addition, contract labor expenses are rising as healthcare providers rely on contract workers to fill the gaps left by staffing shortages.

 By using Definitive Healthcare data, we can see that hospitals are spending more money on hospital employees and physician salaries than they have in recent years.